zeddidragon/helldivers-calc/post-draft.md

-# Damage is still not what you think: How damage works
+# Damage is still not what you think: How "Explosive" damage works

 A couple of months back there was a fairly popular post by u/Bluedot55 : [https://www.reddit.com/r/Helldivers/comments/1azh9fw/weapon\_damage\_isnt\_what\_you\_think\_and\_isnt\_what/](https://www.reddit.com/r/Helldivers/comments/1azh9fw/weapon_damage_isnt_what_you_think_and_isnt_what/)